 Factual error: Firing a full magazine of blank cartridges from an automatic weapon in the police station office as McClane does would be painfully loud.
 Nobody shows the slightest effect - nobody even winces.
-Obviously the gunfire flash was a visual effect and the sound was looped in later.
+Some of the men wince slightly but their reaction is grossly underplayed.
+Obviously the sound was looped in later.
 (01:37:40)

 Factual error: Near the beginning of the film when John McClane goes to the pay phone and calls his wife Holly on the airplane, that was impossible at the time.
 Those phones you see on the seats on the plane can only be used from the air to the ground not the other way around.
 Holly does answer on the plane phone and not on any cell phone she had in her purse.
 Not to mention even if it was possible to call the planes from the ground, they could do that to warn them of what's going on below and prevent more crashes.
 (00:04:20)